ppy/osu-wiki/wiki/Tournaments/MWC/2014/en.md

     - You may exchange only one player once per map.

 12. Lag is not a valid reason to nullify a map.
-13. In Group stage, 'Win by default' will be considered as win by 4:0, +1.0 score difference ratio.
+13. In Group stage, '-Win by default-' will be considered as win by 4:0, +1.0 score difference ratio.
 14. Unexpected incidences are handled by the tournament management.
 15. Any modification of these rules will be announced.